 As our logo, we’ve chosen a version of a triskele (triple spiral) that I modified to represent our farm and mindset.

-The inner spirals depict an inward journey for deeper knowledge and reach for understanding.
+The inward spirals depict the journey for deeper knowledge and understanding.

 That is what Triple Green Jade Farm hopes to ascribe to.

-We are a farm evolving and our journey is for a deeper understanding of what we can create and how we can do it more sustainably.
+We are a farm continuously evolving.
+Our journey is for deeper understanding of what we can facilitate with flora, fauna and soil.

-So from innocuous contemplations about a dish of broccoli, snow peas and tofu, this comes to have a deeper value and meaning as the name and mission of our farm.
+So from innocuous contemplation about a dish of bok choy, broccoli, snow peas, this comes to have a deeper value and meaning as the name and mission of our farm.